5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 If it's not working, do the following:

 - Follow the [AppleALC Troubleshooting Guide](https://github.com/dortania/OpenCore-Install-Guide/blob/e08ee8ebe6fa030393c153b055225f721edafab2/post-install/audio.md#troubleshooting) by Dortania
+- Check and adjust/correct:
+	- Pin-Config (maybe calculate it manually)
+	- PathMap inside of PlatformsXX.xml
+	- LayoutXX.xml
+	- Info.plist &rarr; check if you added your LayoutXX.xml and PlatfomsXX.xml
-- Re-check your Pin-Config, the PathMap inside Platforms.xml, Layout.xmö adjust them, re-compile the kext, replace it in the EFI, reboot, test, repeat.
+- Re-compile the kext, replace it in the EFI, reboot, test, repeat.
 - Ask for help on a Forum.

-## XI.
+## XIII.
 Adding your Layout-ID to the AppleALC Repo
 Once your custom Layout-ID is working, you can submit it to the AppleALC GitHub repo via Pull Request.
 Otherwise you would lose your custom made routing every time you update the AppleALC.kext since this overwrites the info.plist and the .xml support files.

 In order to add your Layout-ID to AppleALC's database, you have to do the following: